ausdfrost/round_robin_person_decoding/README.md

 We wish to predict who in a group of 6 acquanted individuals a respective person in the group is thinking of by running a searchlight classification analysis on all subjects in the study.
 We have 20 groups of 6 individuals that we ran this analysis on.

 ## The data
 The dataset (to be published at a later date) consisted of Functional magnetic resonance imaging (fMRI) brain scans 20 groups of 6 subjects (114 subjects total) collected by our lab.
-Each subject contains 5 runs, where in each run they are thinking about a given subject in the group.
+Each subject contains 5 runs, where in each run they are thinking about randomized members of their group.

 - - - -
 A project for Dr. Robert Chavez's Computational Social Neuroscience Lab [(CSNL)](https://csnl.uoregon.edu/) at the University of Oregon. <br />